Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Results and Discussion

+Similar to the overall translation performance, We notice that document-level prompting outperforms sentence-level prompting in pronoun resolution performance.
+A key finding from this analysis is the contrasting ranking compared to the overall translation performance: both encoder-decoder baselines outperform all LLMs in terms of {\GPR} and {\COMET} scores.
+Even with gold context, LLMs' performance remains notably poor, with accuracy at or below the random guessing accuracy (33.3\% for \langpair{en}{de}, and 50\% for \langpair{en}{fr}).
+This suggests that there is room to improve LLMs' translation finetuning to better handle context-dependent discourse phenomena.

-\textbf{There is room to improve LLMs' translation finetuning to better handle context-dependent discourse phenomena.} As in \cref{gpro-table}, both enc-dec baselines outperform all LLMs in {\GPR} and {\COMET} performance.
-Since we don't have access to NLLB and Llama-based models' training data, we cannot guarantee that ContraPro is unseen and thus that the evaluation is fair.
-In particular, NLLB's performance far above chance at sentence level may be due to such contamination, as sentence-level prompting forces it to \textit{guess} the pronoun gender without antecedent information.
+However, it is important to note that except for the encoder-decoder transformer model that we trained from scratch, we don't have access to other models' training data, therefore, we cannot guarantee that ContraPro is unseen and thus that the evaluation is fair.
+In particular, NLLB's performance far above chance at the sentence level may be due to such contamination, as sentence-level evaluation forces it to \textit{guess} the pronoun gender without antecedent information.

-\textbf{Contrastive evaluation measures the classification accuracy of models which does not necessarily correlate with the generative training objective.} As suggested by \citet{DBLP:journals/corr/abs-2304-12959}, generative scores are better at discriminating document-level systems compared to contrastive scores, which is what we notice in {\CPR} results where we see surprising trends, with {\towerbase} 7B leading in \langpair{en}{fr} and {\towerinst} 13B performing comparably to the enc-dec model in \langpair{en}{de} which doesn't align with their {\GPR} and COMET performance on the data.
+Contrastive evaluation measures the classification accuracy of models which does not necessarily correlate with the generative training objective.
+As suggested by \citet{DBLP:journals/corr/abs-2304-12959}, generative scores are better at discriminating document-level systems compared to contrastive scores, which is what we notice in {\CPR} results where we see surprising trends, with {\towerbase} 7B leading in \langpair{en}{fr} and {\towerinst} 13B performing comparably to the Concat Enc-Dec model in \langpair{en}{de} which doesn't align with their {\GPR} and COMET performance on the data.